Artistic Coloring: 3 Mistakes Everyone Makes with Popular Stamps and Line Art

 On Christmas Eve, the entire town gathered at the old country church to sing carols.
 As the first notes came from the organ, the snow started to softly fall.

 That’s my story.
-Did you get that feeling from my coloring?
+Did you get the same feeling from my coloring?

 Sadly, here’s the story most people tell: